english-blog/english-blog.github.io/_posts/2015-07-19-a-crazy-experiment-in-blogging.md

 I hope to see a change in the reader's count.
 Good or Bad.
 I want to retain this blog design at least for an year.

 If you want to know the "free" tech stack that's running this blog, please read this article [Blog like a Programmer]({{site.url}}/blog-like-a-programmer/).
-If that sounds too technical, you may want to try blogger (free).
+If that sounds too technical, you may want to try blogger.com.